haxiomic/dts2hx/README.md

 # Roadmap

-dts2hx is currently in alpha release, everything _should_ work but please look for issues!
+dts2hx is currently in alpha release, everything _should_ work but please report any issues!

 ## Road to Beta
 - [ ] Validation system to confirm all test code compiles **← :star: currently working on this**